Why choose Central Saint Martins?

 The course is aimed at students with a strong commitment and an inquisitive approach to contemporary art practice.

-In previous years, students have found the following materials & equipment useful to bring with them:
+In previous years, students have found the following materials and equipment to be useful to bring with them:

 The course does not have a bias towards a particular media or discipline, and encourages you to be concept-led, which means you could make anything, with anything.
 If you tend to work with specific materials or equipment, please bring these with you, where practical.

-Please bring some photographs of your recent work to the first day.
+- You will also be expected to bring photographs of your recent work to your first class.